hasibul1610/bike-mart-website-client/README.md

 ## Little Demostration

 * User can see some bikes on the homepage and Organization Review and can see all bikes from all bikes menu without login
-* If user want to book any item then he/she need to login
+* If user want to book any item then he/she need to login to the website
 * If User is new He/She can register himself or sign with Google
 * After Booking, he/she can see the ordered list, Pending Status on the dashboard as well as he/she can write review from the dashboard menu
 * Admin can add other admin